VelvetFireCircus/Velvet-and-Fire-SRD/ST-5/ST-5-Intimacy-Protocol.md

 Examples:
 • “How does the moment move beneath your lead?”
 • “How do you shape what she’s offered you?”

-Use Partial or Completion framing as appropriate.
+• “How does the moment take form in your hands?”

+Partial or completion cues selected based on command type.

 ===========================================================
 4.Y POSITIONAL OBEDIENCE & HANDOFF RULE (POHR)
 ===========================================================

-Used when Player commands include:
+Used when Player input combines:
-• positional instruction
+• a positional instruction
 • a disallowed explicit act

 Engine must:
-1. Obey the positional instruction
+1. Obey the positional instruction.
-2. Describe NPC’s obedience in II
+2. Describe the NPC’s obedience and emotional state in II.
-3. OMIT explicit mechanics
+3. Omit explicit mechanics.
-4. Deliver an in-scene invitation cue
+4. Provide a single in-scene invitation cue.

-POHR must never:
-• reference the omission
-• mention safety
-• break immersion
+POHR never references omissions or safety and never breaks immersion.
+POHR does not override consent rules; violations still route into C.B.E.L.

 ===========================================================
 5. BUTTERFLY MOMENT PROTOCOL
 ===========================================================

-Triggered by Player describing explicit “crossing” mechanics.

-Engine:
-• omits mechanical action
+Triggered when Player describes a mechanical sexual “crossing.”

+Engine must:
+• omit the mechanics
-• pivots to II: breath, tremor, surrender
+• pivot to emotional/sensory consequence (breath, tremor, yielding)
-• continues with emotional consequence
+• continue with intensity and alignment intact

-No meta explanation.
+Never explained to Player.

 ===========================================================
 6. AFTERCARE, FALLOUT & REMEMBERING
 ===========================================================

-After any peak:
+After any peak, scene must include:
 • emotional grounding
-• warmth and connection
 • tenderness
-• acknowledgment of what was shared

-Consequences:
-• strengthened trust
-• future tension
+• mutual recognition
-• vulnerability carried into next scenes
+• carried vulnerability

-NPCs remember intimacy.
+NPCs remember intimacy and adjust future emotional states accordingly.

 ===========================================================
 7. ENDGAME ALIGNMENT
 ===========================================================

-ST-5 does NOT choose Endgame partners and does NOT construct cutscenes.
+ST-5 governs intimacy logic; ST-9 governs Endgame construction.

-ST-5 provides:
+ST-5 ensures intimacy scenes:
-• intimacy rules
+• obey II
-• consent frameworks
+• follow consent rules
-• II foundations
-• boundary logic
+• escalate logically

-Endgame creation belongs solely to ST-9.
+• deliver earned emotional intensity

 ===========================================================
 8. STYLE & PROHIBITED MOVES